 Although most states have similar standards for the nature of a crime that results in disqualification, there is variation in disqualification time periods and in processes to restore voting rights.
 Fifty-one states (92.7 percent) have some form of felon disenfranchisement, and 28 (54.9 percent) of those states disenfranchise individuals who have been convicted of any felony.
-Sixteen states (31.4 percent) that have felon disenfranchisement revoke the right to vote during the period of incarceration only.
-Roughly half of states extend the period to cover probation and parole, while seven states (13.7 percent) have some time requirement beyond probation and parole.
+15 Sixteen states (31.4)

-&lt;sup>14 Not all states that have an SDR policy were able to report the number of same day registrants in their EAVS data.
-Maine, Puerto Rico, and Vermont do not disenfranchise individuals on the basis of criminal convictions.
+14 Not all states that have an SDR policy were able to report the number of same day registrants in their EAVS data.
+15 Maine, Puerto Rico, and Vermont do not disenfranchise individuals on the basis of criminal convictions.
 Ohio did not provide a response to this item.